falco81/KuroDLCTools/doc/ADVANCED_DOCUMENTATION.md

 ### resolve_id_conflicts_in_kurodlc.py

-**Version:** v2.7.1
 **Purpose:** Detect and resolve ID conflicts between DLC mods and game data

 #### How It Works

 The script operates in two phases.
 In the **detection phase**, it loads a game item database (from any supported source) and builds a dictionary mapping every used item ID to its name.
 It then scans all `.kurodlc.json` files in the current directory, extracting item IDs from four sections: `CostumeParam` (field `item_id`), `ItemTableData` (field `id`), `DLCTableData` (nested `items` arrays), and `ShopItem` (field `item_id`).
 Each extracted DLC ID is checked against the game database — if the ID exists in game data, it is flagged as `[BAD]` (conflict), otherwise `[OK]` (safe).

-In the **repair phase** (mode `repair`), the script uses a **smart ID assignment algorithm** (v2.7) to find replacement IDs for every conflict.
+In the **repair phase** (mode `repair`), the script uses a **smart ID assignment algorithm** to find replacement IDs for every conflict.
 The algorithm works within range 1–5000 (safe game limit).
 It first attempts to find a **continuous block** of free IDs starting from the midpoint (2500) and searching outward in both directions.
 If fragmentation prevents a continuous block, it falls back to **scattered search**, collecting individual free IDs using the same middle-out strategy.
 Once replacement IDs are determined, the script can either preview the mapping, export it to a JSON file for manual editing, or apply it directly with `--apply`.

 When applying changes, the script performs ID replacement across **all four sections simultaneously** — it updates `item_id` in CostumeParam, `id` in ItemTableData, values in `DLCTableData.items` arrays, and `item_id` in ShopItem.
 This ensures internal consistency within each `.kurodlc.json` file.
 Timestamped backups are always created before modification.